spencerharris63/JAMStack/readme.md

 ## Ajax

 Ajax allows you to get data from your own or another's service.
-Web services expose data in the form of an API which allows you to get, delete, update or create data via [routes](http://jsonplaceholder.typicode.com/).
+Web services expose data in the form of an API which allow you to get, delete, update or create data via [routes](http://jsonplaceholder.typicode.com/).

 Today, we will get data from the New York Times and display it on our home page.